best-kerosene-heaters-reviews-amazon-top-10

 READ MORE REVIEWS AT AMAZON

 EDITOR’S NOTE: The Stanley ST-80T-KFA Kerosene Forced Air Heater will provide all of the heat that you need for a fairly large area.
-It is easy to start the heater and the controls are nice.
-Good safety features but the noise level let it down a bit.
-This is a high-quality well-built kerosene heater.
+It is easy to start the heater, and the controls are nice.
+Good safety features, but the noise level lets it down a bit.
+This is a high-quality, well-built kerosene heater.

 4. Mr Heater E270320 MH125KTR Contractor Kerosene Heater Review

-This is the kerosene heater with the highest heat output to make our top 10.
+This is the kerosene heater with the highest heat output, making our top 10.
 It has a staggering 125,000 BTU output that will effectively heat spaces over 3,000 square feet.
-Although you could use this in your home we wouldn’t recommend it as it is just too powerful.
-It is fine for garages and construction sites though.
+Although you could use this at home, we wouldn’t recommend it, as it is just too powerful.
+It is fine for garages and construction sites, though.

 mr-heater-e270320-mh125ktr-contractor-kerosene-heater-review

-The Mr. Heater E270320 MH125KTR Contractor Kerosene Heater has a large fuel tank of 8.5 gallons which means that you can run it for several hours each day on one tank of kerosene.
-We found that this kerosene heater was very good at distributing warm air across a wide area and the fan is very powerful.
+The Mr. Heater E270320 MH125KTR Contractor Kerosene Heater features an 8.5-gallon fuel tank, so you can run it for several hours each day on a single tank of kerosene.
+We found that this kerosene heater was very good at distributing warm air across a wide area, and the fan is very powerful.

-Some of the good features of this model are the fully enclosed motor, the automatic shut-off feature in the case of overheating, and a handy fuel gauge so that you can see at a glance the amount of kerosene in the tank.
-We liked how cool the heater stayed when it was in operation.
+Some of the good features of this model are the fully enclosed motor, the automatic shut-off in the event of overheating, and a handy fuel gauge that lets you see at a glance the amount of kerosene in the tank.
+We liked how cool the heater stayed while in operation.

-Mr. Heater E270320 MH125KTR Contractor Kerosene Heater has continuous ignition and the controls are easy to use.
+The Mr. Heater E270320 MH125KTR Contractor Kerosene Heater features continuous ignition, and its controls are easy to use.
 You can also use diesel with this heater.
-It is a noisy heater and a very heavy one at around 60 pounds but there are 2 wheels to help with portability.
+It is a noisy, very heavy heater at around 60 pounds, but it has 2 wheels for portability.

 BUY NOW AT AMAZON